 Charging your electric vehicle with Be.EV offers great value for money.

-As of October 2021, a tariff to use our network came into operation, agreed by our partner at Transport for Greater Manchester (TfGM), with a goal to offer a more sustainable, region-wide network.
+As of 23 May 2022, the following tariff is in place to use our network, as agreed by our partner Transport for Greater Manchester (TfGM), with a goal to offer a more sustainable, region-wide network.

 Did you know, if you’re a Be.EV member, you’ll enjoy discounted rates across our network, with existing charging fees as follows: